 Julia is a fingerstyle-playing electric guitar soloist and film composer whose music conveys a highly evocative and otherworldly quality with a rock edge.
-She also works in diverse mediums (photography, painting and digital animation) to enhance the inherent storytelling within her music and create fine art.
+She also works in diverse mediums (photography, painting and digital animation) to enhance the inherent storytelling within her music.

 She is the author of the indie bestseller My First Guitar: Tales of True Love and Lost Chords from 70 Legendary Musicians (ECW Press), featured in the Rock & Roll Hall of Fame’s library.

 She has written music for the soundtrack of Drop City, a film documentary, which has screened at major U.S. and international art and design museum festivals, including MoMA’s Art Dome, The Barbican Cinema in London, The Bosch Film Festival in Amsterdam, Istanbul’s Millenium Design Fest, New Zealand’s Resene Architecture and Design Film Festival and The Seattle Design Festival.
 She has also recorded music for The Evanstonian, a film documentary retrospective on the works of artist-actor Ron Crawford (of Luc Besson’s Arthur et les Minimoys film series.)

 She is currently producing her Istanbul-themed, third album for a forthcoming release.
 EMPIRE OF LIGHT is Julia’s second release of solo instrumental works for the electric guitar.
 This CD, along with her debut release, SMOKE & STEEL, has been featured along with her book on National Public Radio and Australia’s ABC Radio.

 Paul Barrosse, supervising producer for VH1’s Behind the Music, calls her music, “Amazing and otherworldly–Julia is obviously a Guitar Sorceress.”